Quantum of Solace: Plot

-The following day, Bond and Camille survey Quantum's intended land acquisition by air; their plane is damaged by a Bolivian fighter plane.
-They trick the pursuing plane into destroying itself, skydive into a sinkhole, and discover that Quantum has been secretly damming Bolivia's supply of fresh water to create a monopoly.
-Back in La Paz, Bond meets M and learns Quantum killed Fields by drowning her in crude oil.
-Bond meets Leiter, who discloses Greene and Medrano will meet at a hotel in the Atacama Desert to finalize their agreement, and warns him to escape as the CIA's Special Activities Division arrives.
-Bond and Camille infiltrate the hotel, where Greene blackmails Medrano into signing a contract that will make Medrano the leader of Bolivia in exchange for the land rights.
-The contract will make Greene Bolivia's sole water provider at significantly higher rates.
-Bond avenges Mathis by killing the police chief, takes down the security detail and confronts Greene.
+The following day, Bond and Camille survey Quantum's intended land acquisition by air; their plane is damaged by a Bolivian fighter plane and helicopter.
+They cause the helicopter to crash and trick the pursuing plane into destroying itself, skydive into a sinkhole, and discover that Greene and Quantum have been secretly damming Bolivia's supply of fresh water to create a monopoly.
+Back in La Paz, Bond meets M and learns that Quantum killed Fields by drowning her in crude oil.
+Bond meets Leiter, who discloses Greene and Medrano will meet at a hotel in the Bolivian desert to finalise their agreement, and warns him to escape as the CIA's Special Activities Division arrives.
+Bond and Camille infiltrate the Perla de la Dunas (Pearl of the Dunes) hotel, where Greene blackmails Medrano into signing a contract that will make Medrano the leader of Bolivia in exchange for the land rights.
+The contract will make Greene Bolivia's sole water provider at significantly higher rates and allow him and Quantum to control 82% of Bolivia's national resources.
+Bond avenges Mathis by killing the escaping police chief, takes down the security detail and confronts Greene.
 Meanwhile, Camille kills Medrano, avenging the rapes and murders of her family.
-The struggle leaves the hotel (which is powered by flammable hydrogen fuel cells) destroyed by fire.
+Bond and Camille escape the hotel (which is powered by flammable hydrogen fuel cells) as it is destroyed by fire.
 Bond captures Greene and interrogates him about Quantum.
 Bond then leaves him stranded in the desert with only a can of engine oil to drink.
 Bond and Camille kiss, and she wishes him luck in conquering his demons.

-In Kazan, Russia, Bond finds Vesper Lynd's former lover, Yusef Kabira, a member of Quantum who seduces agents with valuable connections and is indirectly responsible for her death.
+In Kazan, Russia, Bond finds Vesper's former lover, Yusef Kabira, a member of Quantum who seduces agents with valuable connections and is indirectly responsible for her death.
 After saving Kabira's latest target, Corrine, who works in Canadian intelligence, Bond allows MI6 to arrest Kabira.
 Outside, M tells Bond that Greene was found dead in the middle of the desert, shot twice in the head with oil found in his stomach.
 Bond admits that M was right about Vesper.
 M tells Bond she needs him back; he responds that he never left.
 Bond drops Vesper's necklace behind him as he walks away in the snow.